Millennial income 20% less than boomers at same stage of life

 6) Address the rising cost of college and reduce reliance on student loans.

 Increase tuition subsidies for low-income students.
 Improve transparency at educational institutions.
-Better regulate of for-profit educational institutions.
+Better regulate for-profit educational institutions.
 More robust support for four-year program alternatives.

 7) Promote new sources and opportunities to grow incomes and build wealth